-What is palliative care?
+What is Palliative Care?

-Working in partnership with Macmillan and Marie Cure nurses
+Our Partnership with Macmillan and Marie Curie

 The success of palliative care at home depends to a large extent on being able to obtain specialist medical support, if possible from voluntary Macmillan or Marie Curie Nurses.
 It is their role to monitor medication and take responsibility for other medical aspects of the care.
 Our palliative carers are used to working in partnership with medical professionals and our Manager would be happy to help you arrange additional support from a dedicated Macmillan or Marie Curie nurse.